langtail/langtail-node/API.md

 The constructor accepts an options object with the following properties:

 - `apiKey`: The API key for Langtail.
 This is required.
-- `baseURL`: The base URL for the Langtail API.
-This is optional.
+- `baseURL`(optional): The base URL for the Langtail API.
-- `doNotRecord`: A boolean indicating whether to record the API calls.
-This is optional.
+- `doNotRecord`(optional): A boolean indicating whether to record the API calls.
-- `organization`: The organization ID.
-This is optional.
+- `organization`(optional): The organization ID.
-- `project`: The project ID.
-This is optional.
+- `project`(optional): The project ID.
-- `fetch`: The fetch function to use for making HTTP requests.
+- `fetch`(optional): The fetch function to use for making HTTP requests.
 [It is passed to openAI client under the hood](https://github.com/openai/openai-node?tab=readme-ov-file#customizing-the-fetch-client).
-This is optional.

 ### Properties